 Service Description

-a patient receiving chronic outpatient dialysis for an unrelated medic
+a patient receiving chronic outpatient dialysis for an unrelated medica

 condition

 placement, replacement, or repair of the chronic dialysis route.

 Durable Medical Durable medical equipment needed to:

 Equipment (DME) and Reduce a medical disability

 Medical Supplies Restore or improve function

 Supplies for rent or purchase include:

 Oxygen tanks and concentrators

 • Ventilators

-Wheelchairs
+• Wheelchairs

 Crutches and canes

 • Eyeglasses

 Orthotic devices

 Prosthetic devices

 Hearing aids

-Pacemakers
+• Pacemakers

 Medical supplies (surgical dressings, continence, and ostomy supplies)

 Foot appliances (orthoses, prostheses)

 Orthopedic shoes and casts

 Ortho digital prostheses and casts

 Other medically necessary durable medical equipment covered by the Hawaii

 Medicaid program

 Prior approval is required.

 Emergency and Post- Stabilization Services Services in an emergency room for emergent conditions.
 If the condition is considered non-emergent, you may have to pay for charges related to the visit.
 Kaiser Permanente will not deny payment for emergency services sought by a prudent layperson, even if emergency services are determined not needed and regardless if the provider is in- or out-of-network.

 You are also covered for care that keeps your condition stable after an emergency.

 Post-stabilization services include follow-up outpatient specialist care.

-If you receive post-stabilization services from a provider outside of Kaiser Permanente's network, we will not charge you more than if services were obtained through an in-network provider.
+If you receive post-stabilization services from a provider outside of Kaiser

+Permanente's network, we will not charge you more than if services were obtained

+through an in-network provider.

 Early and Periodic Routine checkups for children and youth under the age of 21 included (but are not

-Screening, Diagnostic, limited to):
+Screening, Diagnostic, and Treatment limited to):

-and Treatment Medical and behavioral health screening
+(EPSDT) Services Medical and behavioral health screening

-(EPSDT) Services Diagnostic tests
+(LI DD I) DELVICES Diagnostic tests

-Immunizations
+• Immunizations

 Preventive care, etc.

 Service Description Additional services to correct or amend defects of physical, mental/emotional, or dental illness, and conditions discovered as a result of EPSDT screens when Medically necessary.
-Family Planning Services for members who are sexually active and of childbearing age: Services Education and counseling to make informed choices and understand contraceptive methods Emergency contraception and counseling, as indicated Follow up care and office visits (to help prevent unwanted pregnancies; to help plan the number of pregnancies; to help plan the time between pregnancies; or to confirm if you are pregnant) Pregnancy testing • Family planning drugs, supplies, and devices to prevent unwanted pregnancy (to include FDA-approved contraceptive methods, sterilization procedures, and patient education and counseling for all individuals with reproductive capacity) Diagnosis and treatment of sexually transmitted diseases Diagnosis and treatment of sexually transmitted diseases You have the choice to get the above family planning services from Kaiser Permanente or from an out-of-network provider without a referral from us. r-3 -3-3-1 -3-3- Other family planning services available to you: Office visits and diagnostic tests to diagnosis infertility Sterilization.
+Family Planning Services for members who are sexually active and of childbearing age: Services Education and counseling to make informed choices and understand contraceptive methods Emergency contraception and counseling, as indicated Follow up care and office visits (to help prevent unwanted pregnancies; to help plan the number of pregnancies; to help plan the time between pregnancies; or to confirm if you are pregnant) Pregnancy testing Family planning drugs, supplies, and devices to prevent unwanted pregnancy (to include FDA-approved contraceptive methods, sterilization procedures, and patient education and counseling for all individuals with reproductive capacity) Diagnosis and treatment of sexually transmitted diseases You have the choice to get the above family planning services from Kaiser Permanente or from an out-of-network provider without a referral from us.
+Other family planning services available to you: Office visits and diagnostic tests to diagnosis infertility • Sterilization.
 Services are voluntary and confidential to Members.
-Fluoride Varnish Application by a qualified primary care provider is covered for children between one and six years of age who have not received topical fluoride treatment by a dentist of qualified PCP within the past six months.
+Fluoride Varnish Application by a qualified primary care physician is covered for children between one and six years of age who have not received topical fluoride treatment by a dentist or qualified PCP within the past six months.
 Qualified PCPs include physicians and nurse practitioners.
-These qualified PCPs may II 1 '1', ,' C ' delegate under direct supervision to a PA, RN, LPN, or certified medical assistant.
-Habilitation Services Habilitative services and devices develop, improve, or maintain skills and functioning for daily living to developmentally appropriate levels when medically necessary. for daily living to developmentally appropriate levels when medically necessary.
-Habilitative services and devices include: Audiology services Occupational therapy Physical therapy Speech-language therapy Vision services Augmentative communication devices Reading devices Visual aids
+These qualified PCPs may delegate under direct supervision to a PA, RN, LPN, or certified medical assistant.
+Habilitation Services Habilitative services and devices develop, improve, or maintain skills and functioning for daily living to developmentally appropriate levels when medically necessary.
+Habilitative services and devices include: Audiology services Occupational therapy Physical therapy Speech-language therapy Vision services Augmentative communication devices Reading devices Visual aids - v isuai aius